MIDIAI/MuseCraft/README.md

 ### Project will be developed together with [WebChatAppAi](https://github.com/WebChatAppAi) using [midi-gen](https://github.com/WebChatAppAi/midi-gen) codebase

-### Please start, fork and join our development efforts if you can :)
+### Please star, fork and join our development efforts if you can :)

 ***
 ## Project core: